Ho Chi Minh City: Socialist Republic of Vietnam

 In July 1976, upon the establishment of the unified Socialist Republic of Vietnam, the city of Saigon (including the Cholon area), the province of Gia Ðịnh and two suburban districts of two other nearby provinces were combined to create Ho Chi Minh City, in honour of the late Communist leader Ho Chi Minh.
 At the time, the city covered an area of 1295.5 km2 with eight districts and five rurals: Thủ Đức, Hóc Môn, Củ Chi, Bình Chánh, and Nhà Bè.
-Since 1978, administrative divisions in the city have been revised numerous times, most recently in 2020, when District 2, District 9, and Thủ Đức District were consolidated to form a municipal city.
+Since 1978, administrative divisions in the city have been revised multiple times, including in 2020, when District 2, District 9, and Thủ Đức District were consolidated to form a municipal city.
 On 29 October 2002, 60 people died and 90 were injured in the International Trade Center building fire in Ho Chi Minh City.

-Today, Ho Chi Minh City, along with its surrounding provinces, is described as "the manufacturing hub" of Vietnam, and "an attractive business hub".
+Ho Chi Minh City, along with its surrounding provinces and municipalities, is regarded as "the manufacturing hub" of Vietnam, and "an attractive business hub".
 In terms of cost, it was ranked the 178th-most expensive major city in the world according to the Mercer Cost Of Living 2024 survey of 226 cities.
 In terms of international connectedness, as of 2024, the city was classified as a "Beta+" city by the Globalization and World Cities Research Network.

 Geography

 Population density and elevation above sea level in the city (2010).
 Ho Chi Minh City is vulnerable to sea level rise.

-The city is located in the south-eastern region of Vietnam, 1760 km south of Hanoi.
+The city is located in Southeast Vietnam.
 The average elevation is 5 m above sea level for the city centre and 16 m for the suburb areas.
-It borders Tây Ninh Province and Bình Dương Province to the north, Đồng Nai Province and Bà Rịa–Vũng Tàu province to the east, Long An Province to the west, and Tiền Giang Province and the South China Sea to the south with a coast 15 km long.
-The city covers an area of 2,095 km2 or 0.63% of the surface of Vietnam), extending up to Củ Chi District (12 mi from the Cambodian border) and down to Cần Giờ on the Eastern Sea.

-The distance from the northernmost point (Phú Mỹ Hưng Commune, Củ Chi District) to the southernmost one (Long Hòa Commune, Cần Giờ District) is 102 km, and from the easternmost point (Long Bình ward, District Nine) to the westernmost one (Bình Chánh Commune, Bình Chánh District) is 47 km.
-Due to its location on the Mekong Delta, the city is fringed by tidal flats that have been heavily modified for agriculture.
+It borders the Tây Ninh province and Đồng Nai municipality to the north, Đồng Nai and Lâm Đồng province to the east, Tây Ninh to the west, and Đồng Tháp province and the South China Sea to the south with a coast 89 km long.
+The city covers an area of 6.772 km2 or 2% of the surface area of Vietnam, extending up to Minh Thạnh commune (20 km from the Memot in Cambodia) and down to Côn Đảo special administrative region.
+The municipality also extends far to the east to Bình Châu (110 km from the city center).
+Due to its location on the Mekong Delta, the city is fringed by tidal flats that have been modified for agriculture.

 Flooding

-Saigon is considered one of the most vulnerable cities to the effects of flooding.
-During the rainy season, a combination of high tide, heavy rains, high flow volume in the Saigon River and Đồng Nai River and land subsidence results in regular flooding in several parts of the city.
-A once-in-100 year flood would cause 23% of the city to suffer flooding.
+During the rainy season, a combination of tide, rains, flow volume in the Saigon River and Đồng Nai River and land subsidence results in flooding in parts of the city.
+A once-in-100 year flood would cause 23% of the city to undergo flooding.